Sensirion SCD30 CO2 sensor¶

 - Do not trust the initial values, as the self-calibration algorithm might have not found proper values yet

 - There is no way for us to know wether the self-calibration process has satisfactory values.
-Our understanding is that the internal SCD30 algorithm converges after a period of time, but there is no indication whatsoever of the quality of the readings (see insights section for more information)
+The only indication of the process being satisfactory or not is that there is a "step" in the readings when ASC kicks in (see insights)

 To turn it on: